EventStore/documentation/docs/clients/dotnet/5.0/connecting/settings.md

 # Connection settings

 The `EventStoreConnection` class uses the static `Create` methods to create a new connection.
-All method overloads allow you to settingally specify a name for the connection, which the connection returns when it raises events (see [Connection Events](#connection-events)).
+All method overloads allow you to specify a name for the connection, which the connection returns when it raises events (see [Connection Events](#connection-events)).

 Instances of `ConnectionSettings` are created using a fluent builder class: